|Title:||Assistant Coach - Throws/Multis|

-Annett Fleming, a 4 time NCAA All-American in the multi-events and 2001 IAAF World Youth Champion in the heptathlon, enters her fourth season as an assistant coach for the Gauchos.
+Annett Fleming, a 4 time NCAA All-American in the multi-events and 2001 IAAF World Youth Champion in the heptathlon, enters her fifth season as an assistant coach for the Gauchos.
 An experienced heptathlete, Fleming recently finished fourth at the 2014 Thorpe Cup in Marburg, Germany.
 Fleming moved up the world list in 2015 with a personal best score of 6,051, a mark she set at the Sam Adams Invite.
 She followed that up with a 6,002 heptathlon performance at the Mt.
 Sac Relays.

 Utilizing her experience as an international athlete to help with UCSB events groups across the board, Fleming will assist with event groups ranging from the jumps and sprints to the throws.
 She has coached at the University of Nevada and at the University of Hawaii.

 Since her arrival at UCSB she has helped the Gauchos claim one Big West Team Title (Men- 2012) and three runner-up team finishes.

 While with the University of Nevada in 2010-2011, Fleming helped with the Wolf Pack multi-event athletes, high jumpers and javelin throwers- All event groups which experienced great success during the indoor and outdoor campaigns.
 Nevada sent 2 high jumpers and 4 javelin throwers to the NCAA First Round competition and 2 javelin throwers advanced to the NCAA Final.

 After a stellar collegiate career, Fleming spent the 2009-2010 season as an assistant coach at the University of Hawaii, helping with the multi-event athletes.